nushell/nushell.github.io/book/plugins.md

 Linux+macOS:

 ```
-> register --encoding=capnp ./my_plugins/my-cool-plugin
+> register ./my_plugins/my-cool-plugin
 ```

 Windows:

 ```
-> register --encoding=capnp .\my_plugins\my-cool-plugin.exe
+> register .\my_plugins\my-cool-plugin.exe
 ```

 When [`register`](commands/register.md) is called:

+1. Nu launches the plugin, and wait for plugin tell Nu which communication encoding it should use
-1. Nu launches the plugin and sends it a "Signature" message over stdin
+2. Nu sends it a "Signature" message over stdin
-2. The plugin responds via stdout with a message containing its signature (name, description, arguments, flags, and more)
+3. The plugin responds via stdout with a message containing its signature (name, description, arguments, flags, and more)
-3. Nu saves the plugin signature in the file at `$nu.plugin-path`, so registration is persisted across multiple launches
+4. Nu saves the plugin signature in the file at `$nu.plugin-path`, so registration is persisted across multiple launches

 Once registered, the plugin is available as part of your set of commands: